Stalking in any form is insidious and menacing. However, cyberstalking takes this kind of threatening behaviour to frightening new levels.

 - Create strong passwords for each and every one of your accounts and change them on a regular basis.
 Don’t share them with anyone.
 Moreover, don’t use pet names or names that are easily guessable from your social media profiles.

-- Log out from your computer programs every time you step away from the screen on your PC, laptop and smartphone.
+- Log out from your computer programs every time you step away from the screen on your PC, laptop, or smartphone.
 Don’t just close the page down.

 - Don’t tag photographs with your location.
 Hackers can tell a lot more than just the location from the metadata attached to the picture.